alexotoo/jobifyfullstack/README.md

 # jobifyfullstack

 ### Project objective:
-develop a Full stack job hunt application tracker to help job seekers keep track of the status of their job applications.
+The opjective of this application is to have a Fullstack job hunt application tracker to help job seekers keep track of the status of their job applications.
 The Application has a backend REST API created with node.js and Express.js framework which sends JSON response from its end-points to the frontend over HTTP request.

 ### Front-end Stack: